Tangjiahui26/DataAnalysisWithR/hw02/README.md

 ## Report My Process

-1. When I tried to make a new homework repo, actually I did not kown how to create a new folder and how to move all the hw01 files into the hw01 folder, so I searched on the Internet and finnally used [`sourcetree'](https://www.sourcetreeapp.com) to make it work locally, then I pushed those documents into Github.
+1. When I tried to make a new homework repo, actually I did not kown how to create a new folder and how to move all the hw01 files into the hw01 folder, so I searched on the Internet and finnally used [`sourcetree'](https://www.sourcetreeapp.com) to make it work locally(I think it also could be realized by using RStudio), then I pushed those documents into Github.

 2. Acutally I am kind of confused with `typeof()`, `mode()` and `class()`.
 There is a clear explanation on [stackoverflow](https://stackoverflow.com/questions/8855589/a-comprehensive-survey-of-the-types-of-things-in-r-mode-and-class-and-type).
 I believe `mode()` would get the type or storage mode of an object,while `typeof()` function would be more specific.
 The `class()` is used to define/identify what "type" an object is from the point of view of object-oriented programming in R.